meirisoda/school_fall2023/PSCL389/EXAM2/12 Reading Notes.md

 ## Study 1
 ### Hypotheses
 - Positive reminiscence would primarily serve as an adaptive function for young adults by helping them gain self-insight, solve problems, and generate positive affect.
+	- Paralleling with older adults
 - The more time young adults spend reminiscing about positive memories, the more capable they will feel of savoring their lives.
 - People who use reminiscence to gain self-insight will feel more capable of savoring their lives, compared to people who reminisced primarily to escape from the present.
-- Having a personal strategy for intensify
+- Having a personal strategy for intensifying recall will be associated with a greater perceived capacity to savor positive outcomes, relative to having no strategy.